Jim & Jody Pearson

 Demon of Love

 Incidentally, the bonus tracks on the CD are from Peraino's 1981 EP, We're Next, in a very similar style to the album, despite being from several years later.
-Unfortunately, they've been 'mastered' from rather tatty vinyl, complete with distortion and considerable surface noise, with no obvious attempt made at de-noising.
+Unfortunately, they've been 'mastered' from rather tatty vinyl, complete with distortion and considerable surface noise, no obvious attempt made to clean them up.
 The tracks aren't bad (OK, Victor's version of Arthur's Fire is rather ordinary), although only two of them are actually new songs, Demon Of Love being on the album in its original form.
-Practically no 'Tron, with only a couple of choir chords at the end of Demon Of Love, although I'm quite surprised there's any at all.
+Practically no Mellotron, with only a couple of choir chords at the end of Demon Of Love, although I'm surprised there's any at all.
 Anyway, you won't find this on vinyl, so you've got 'em whether you want 'em or not.